shravanatirtha/car-rental-system/README.md

 <b>Spring-Boot React Project</b>

-_A web project using ReactJs, Spring Boot and Elastic Search_
+_A web project using ReactJs, Spring Boot and PostgreSQL_

 ## Starting 🚀